OpenTTD/OpenSFX/docs/readme.txt

      * If you installed the original TTD base sounds as well, this is where you can switch base sound sets.

-2.2) Installing or Updating OpenGFX using the Online Content service
+2.2) Installing or Updating OpenSFX using the Online Content service
 ==== ===============================================================
 This method uses the Online content service (BaNaNaS) to download OpenSFX.
 In order to use this, you need a working OpenTTD and again at least